mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 We'll now focus on implementing the second feature--asking the travel personality quiz questions.

-First, we'll represent [the quiz flowchart](http://www.nomadwallet.com/wp-content/uploads/2014/03/travel-quiz-flowchart.jpg) as a dictionary of dictionaries for convenience:
+First, we'll represent [the quiz flowchart](http://www.nomadwallet.com/wp-content/uploads/2014/03/travel-quiz-flowchart.jpg) as a dictionary of dictionaries for convenience.
+Add the following code:

 ```js
 // ...